 Everyone in the State of CT is required to recycle the following items: glass food and beverage containers; metal food and beverage containers; newspapers; corrugated cardboard; leaves; scrap metal; used motor oil; lead-acid batteries; office paper, plastics #1 and #2, boxboard, grass clippings, nickel-cadmium batteries, televisions, printers, computers and monitors.
+See the What’s In?
+What’s Out?
+Mixed Recycling guide for which items go in your bin at the curb.
+Most other items can be recycled at your local drop-off center.

 No. Return plastic bags to the recycling container in any grocery store in CT.
 While plastic bags are recyclable, they get caught on the gears and cause significant maintenance problems at single stream processing facilities.
 Plastic bags, aka film plastic, needs to be recycled in a plant that handles only plastic bags and should not be mixed in with single stream recycling.